jpartri/MajorMatch-majorquiz/README.md

 ## Why Major Match?

 Choosing a college major is a significant decision that can shape one's future career and academic trajectory.
 However, many students struggle with identifying the right major that aligns with their interests and aspirations.
-Major Match addresses this challenge by offering a user-friendly platform that guides students through a series of questions and assessments to identify suitable majors that match their profiles.
+Major Match addresses this challenge by offering a user-friendly platform that guides students through a series of questions and assessments to identify suitable majors that match their profiles

 ## Key Features